mazenabid/Controlling-LED-Using-Basys3-Board-and-VHDL/README.md

 - Detailed instructions on setting up the hardware and loading the VHDL code onto the BASYS 3 board can be found in the files above.

 ## License
-This project is open source and available under the [MIT License](LICENSE.md).
+This project is open source.

-## Contributions
-Contributions, bug reports, and feature requests are welcome.
-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.